 - Wrongful death

-Following a ride share accident, a Houston personal injury attorney can help you determine liability, deal with the insurance companies, and gather evidence to substantiate your claim.
-The amount and type of damages you can obtain is largely dependent on the particulars of your case.
+Following a rideshare accident, a Houston personal injury attorney can help you determine liability, deal with the insurance companies, and gather evidence to substantiate your claim.
+The amount and type of damages you can obtain are largely dependent on the particulars of your case.
 Having the right attorney by your side can be the difference between a denied claim and a substantial out-of-court settlement.

 If you or a loved one has been injured in a rideshare wreck, the skilled legal team at DeHoyos Law Firm, PLLC can help.
 Our attorneys understand the complexities of motor vehicle accidents involving Uber or Lyft, and we will position you for the most favorable outcome possible.